 “Retaliation” isn’t prohibited because it’s unethical; anti-retaliation laws allow employees to enjoy full Civil Rights Act protections without feeling terrorized for reporting violations.
 Engaging in protected activities, such as whistleblower or qui tam, covers the workplace atmosphere and is thus written into anti-discrimination and anti-retaliation laws.
 Our Los Angeles retaliation attorney takes an ethical yet holistic approach to all retaliation-based suits, properly preparing cases to pass the “objective test” required to prove retaliation existed.

 Most Californian workplaces should have an EEOC poster that clearly outlines retaliation.
 One thing employees rarely see in EEOC literature, however, is what retaliation consists of.
 Because laws generally concentrate on the reaction, not the definition, “retaliation” is a gateway to a more significant workplace problem.
 JML Law sits down with clients to explain, in layman’s terms, what retaliation means in the eyes of the law.

-Since retaliation actually manifests in the form of some type of abuse, your Los Angeles retaliation attorney is fighting a reaction to whatever legally protected action was taken by employees.
+Since retaliation manifests in the form of some abuse, your Los Angeles retaliation attorney is fighting a reaction to whatever legally protected action was taken by employees.
 For example, if the employee reported unsafe conditions and was demoted without merit, JML Law would be litigating discrimination to some degree.

-If you’ve done the right thing and reported workplace injustices, and an employer has retaliated, contact JML Law for a comprehensive case evaluation at no cost.
+If you’ve done the right thing and reported workplace injustices, and an employer has retaliated, contact our Los Angeles retaliation attorney for a comprehensive case evaluation at no cost.

 Every case is unique and needs to be evaluated by our experienced lawyers.
-If you have been injured in a work-related accident,
+If you have been injured in a work-related accident.